jmswaney/blog/06_notebooks_in_github/README.md

 ```

 After saving and return to your notebook, you should see that simply saving the notebook automatically formats your code.

+## Notebooks under version control

+First of all, mention that VSCode has great tools for looking at notebook diffs.

+### Option 1: nbstripout

+Allows local copies, only commit the code.
+Refer to autoformatting post.
+Combined with the autoformatting, you are left with readable diffs even though
+your source code is embedded inside a JSON object.
+Show before and after diff.

+### Option 2: Papermill input / output folders with gitignore

+Papermill is a cool way to execute notebooks.

+Gives consistent code formatting across the team of developers.
+Show before and
+after.

+### Bonus: A shared library for all notebooks

+It's often useful to factor out code to be re-used across notebooks.
+This is
+generally a better experience while viewing diffs on GitHub too.